mainwp/mainwp/readme.txt

 * Updated: Message format for Twitter messages
 * Updated: Various info messages
 * Updated: Default value for the Hide MainWP Footer option
-* Updated: Default status for the Plugins search
+* Updated: Default status for the Plugins Search
-* Updated: Default status for the Themes search
+* Updated: Default status for the Themes Search
-* Updated: Ignored Plugins and Themes will not show up in email summary
+* Updated: Ignored Plugins and Themes will not show up in the email summary
 * Removed: MainWP Heatmap Extension from the "Available Extensions" list
 * Removed: News Widget